KaiNorberg/PatchworkOS/README.md

 **PatchworkOS** is a modular non-POSIX operating system for the x86_64 architecture that rigorously follows an "everything is a file" philosophy, in the style of Plan9.
 Built from scratch in C and assembly, its intended to be an educational and experimental operating system.

-In the end this is a project made for fun, but the goal is to make a "real" operating system, one that runs on real hardware and has the performance one would expect from a modern operating system without jumping ahead to user space features or drivers, a floppy disk driver and a round-robin scheduler is not enough.
+In the end this is a project made for fun, but the goal is to make a "real" operating system, one that runs on real hardware and has the performance one would expect from a modern operating system without jumping ahead to user space features or drivers, a floppy disk driver and a round-robin scheduler are not enough.

-Also, this is not a UNIX clone, its intended to be a (hopefully) interesting experiment in operating system design by attempting to use unique algorithms and designs over tried and tested ones.
+Also, this is not a UNIX clone, it's intended to be a (hopefully) interesting experiment in operating system design by attempting to use unique algorithms and designs over tried and tested ones.
 Sometimes this leads to bad results, and sometimes, with a bit of luck, good ones.

 Finally, despite its experimental nature and scale, the project aims to remain approachable and educational, something that can work as a middle ground between fully educational operating systems like xv6 and production operating system like Linux.